DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/calculateSortValue.md

 ---

+To apply the sorting, users have to click the specified column header.
+If you need to sort data when the UI component loads, set the **columns[]**.[sortOrder]({basewidgetpath}/Configuration/columns/#sortOrder) property also.

 [note]

-Please review the following notes about the **calculateSortValue** option.

 - The `this` keyword refers to the column's configuration.

-- When the **DataGrid** is [grouped](/concepts/05%20Widgets/DataGrid/45%20Grouping '/Documentation/Guide/Widgets/DataGrid/Grouping/') by the column, this option is ignored.
-Use the [calculateGroupValue](/api-reference/_hidden/dxDataGridColumn/calculateGroupValue.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#calculateGroupValue') option instead or additionally.
+- If the DataGrid data is [grouped](/concepts/05%20Widgets/DataGrid/45%20Grouping '/Documentation/Guide/Widgets/DataGrid/Grouping/'), this option does not apply.
+To sort group rows, use the [calculateGroupValue](/api-reference/_hidden/dxDataGridColumn/calculateGroupValue.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#calculateGroupValue') and [groupCellTemplate](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#groupCellTemplate) properties.
+Refer to this <a href="https://github.com/DevExpress-Examples/DataGrid---How-to-apply-custom-sorting-to-a-grouped-column" target="_blank">Github repository</a> for an example.

 [/note]